WeLoveOpenSourcePlugins/contribute/README.md

 ## How to Join

-Anyone can join this organisation, provided that they have one or more repositories or projects that they intend to create/move here.
-Simply create an issue in this repository outlining what you contribute and you will be invited.
+Anyone can join this organisation, provided that they have one or more repositories/projects that they intend to create/move here.
+Simply create an issue in this repository outlining what you would like to contribute and you will be invited.

 ## Helpful Resources